-One of the most frequently asked questions by people buying weathervanes is: “Do weathervanes attract lightning?”, which typically leads to question number two: “How do I ‘ground’ my new weathervane?”
+One of the most frequently asked questions by people buying weathervanes is “Do weathervanes attract lightning?”, which typically leads to question number two: “How do I ground my new weathervane?”

-As for the second question, “How do I ‘ground’ my new weathervane?”, the answer is not as straightforward as one might think.
-The primary reason for “grounding” a weathervane is for lightning protection purposes.
+As for the second question, “How do I ground my new weathervane?”, the answer is not as straightforward as one might think.
+The primary reason for grounding a weathervane is for lightning protection purposes.
 There are two ways to go.
-One, do nothing, and ignore the issue.
-See the comments on TV antennas above.
+One; do nothing and ignore the issue (see the comments on TV antennas above).

-The reality is, that if you are (or believe you may be) susceptible to lightning, it probably makes sense to have the complete lightning protection system professionally installed, and have your new weathervane incorporated into it.
+If you are (or believe you may be) susceptible to lightning, it probably makes sense to have the complete lightning protection system professionally installed, and have your new weathervane incorporated into it.

 Now for the strange part.
 If you choose to do neither of the above but say, decide to ground the weathervane using a smaller gauge wire connected to only one round rod, THIS CAN BE MUCH WORSE THAN DOING NOTHING!
 “Huh?”, you ask.
 If you have done the above, you have installed a grounding system that is not adequate for lightning protection.
 In this case, if a lightning strike does occur, your “halfway” system will most likely not have the capacity to drain off the lightning charge safely.
 Instead, you will most likely wind up with some damage.
 It could be severe, such as fire, part or all of your structure destroyed or blown apart, etc, to minor things like blown electrical appliances such as TVs, etc.

 Hopefully, you now understand why you need to do one of two things when it comes to grounding your weathervane: A) install a complete lightning protection system or B) do nothing at all.
 B is the more common method used.